Tilt Tension Troubles: How to Get It Just Right

 About the author:

-What is Tilt Tension?
+What is Tilt Tension on an Office Chair?

 Why Proper Tilt Tension Matters